 Tommy Morrison burst onto the professional boxing scene in 1988.
 Following a 1st round knockout of Charles Hostetetter, on October 26th, 1989, his record stood at 19-0-0, 17 knockouts.
 Only 3 opponents had survived the 2nd round.
 Sylvester Stallone and Rocky V secured Morrison a national fame platform.
 An October 18th, 1991, 5th round knockout loss at the hands of undefeated Ray Mercer temporarily derailed any title quest.
 Morrison won his next 8 bouts which secured him the opportunity to fight former Heavyweight Champion, George Foreman, 20 years his senior, for the vacant WBO title.
-Check out the best bookmakers for betting on Boxing!

 The issue that always seems to come up is Tommy’s Aids diagnosis and a lot of questions surround that diagnosis when the autopsy after Tommy’s death showed no HIV it makes you wonder what really happened back in 1996 in Las Vegas.
 Morrison was a warrior who always gave everything to the fans who watched and maybe it’s time we open our eyes and look a little deeper into his supposed HIV diagnosis.
 Big Pharma as you all know is not to be trusted and when you look deeper into Tommy’s story it does make you wonder?